How much does your average American know about Spain?

 My knowledge about Spain grows very little in the coming years…

-In high school, when we learned the history of exploration and the colonization of America, there must have been some mention of Spain, but mostly the teachers talked about what was going on in the Americas or on the high seas.
+In high school, when we learned about the Age of Exploration and the colonization of America, there must have been some mention of Spain, but mostly the teachers talked about what was going on in the Americas or on the high seas.

-The names of the Spanish conquistadors, the Armada, all that.
+The names of the Spanish conquistadors, the fate of the Armada, all that.

 As far as I can remember, Spain as an actual country in Europe, with its own history and culture, was not really a part of the picture.